 - Victims Exploited in Asia

 This data story presents key characteristics from the Global Victim Dataset of approximately 16,000 victims exploited in Asia.
 Most data is shown at the regional level, and there are some key statistics for the ten countries within the region where the largest amount of data is present.
-The subset mainly comprises data from IOM and from Liberty Asia's VCMS Partner's counter trafficking activities.
+The subset mainly comprises data from IOM and from Liberty Shared's VCMS Partner's counter trafficking activities.
 Regions and sub-regions are defined according to the official UN classification.

 Type of exploitation all victims